-Pricing Arrangements to Improve Cost-Effectiveness

-Given that pembrolizumab has a net overall clinical benefit, jurisdictions may want to consider pricing arrangements and/or cost structures that would improve the cost-effectiveness of pembrolizumab to an acceptable level.
+Pricing Arrangements to Improve Cost-Effectiveness Given that pembrolizumab has a net overall clinical benefit, invisigntions may want to consider pricing arrangements and/or cost jurisdictions may want to consider pricing arrangements and/or cost structures that would improve the cost-effectiveness of pembrolizumab to an acceptable level.

-Factors Affecting Budget Impact and Adoption Feasibility pERC noted that the duration of treatment with pembrolizumab continues until confirmed disease progression, unacceptable toxicity, or a maximum of two years (in the case of KEYNOTE-024), whichever comes first. pERC also discussed an amendment in the KEYNOTE-024 trial that allowed retreatment with pembrolizumab in the trial protocol.
-In the trial patients could receive re-treatment for up to 17 cycles if patients stopped receiving pembrolizumab after receiving 35 cycles for reasons other than disease progression or intolerability, or if patients attained a complete response and stopped treatment with pembrolizumab, they may be eligible for retreatment with pembrolizumab upon experiencing disease progression.
-In considering the high cost of pembrolizumab, the large incidence and prevalent population, the unknown number of patients that would receive the full 35 cycles or re-treatment, pERC concluded that a substantial reduction in drug price would be required to improve affordability.
+Factors Affecting Budget Impact and Adoption Feasibility pERC noted that the duration of treatment with pembrolizumab continues until confirmed disease progression, unacceptable toxicity, or a maximum of two years (in the case of KEYNOTE-024), whichever comes first. pERC also discussed an amendment in the KEYNOTE-024 trial that allowed re-treatment with pembrolizumab in the trial protocol.
+In the trial patients could receive re-treatment for up to 17 cycles if patients stopped receiving pembrolizumab after receiving 35 cycles for reasons other than disease progression or intolerability, or if patients attained a complete response and stopped treatment with pembrolizumab, they may be eligible for re-treatment with pembrolizumab upon experiencing disease progression.
+In considering the high cost of pembrolizumab, the large incidence and prevalent population, the unknown but potentially long duration of treatment, and the potential for re-treatment, pERC concluded that a substantial reduction in drug price would be required to improve affordability.

 Pembrolizumab Dosing of 2 mg/kg up to a Flat Dose of 200 mg The Committee acknowledged that, although KEYNOTE-024 assessed pembrolizumab at a dose of 200 mg every three weeks up to 35 cycles, there is no evidence to suggest that the dosing amount of 200 mg is superior to 2 mg/kg (the dose used in initial pembrolizumab trials).
 For many patients, the flat dose results in a larger dose and greater cost.
-Therefore, pERC felt it would be reasonable that pembrolizumab be administered at 2 mg/kg up to a total dose of 200 mg (dose capped at 200 mg).
+Therefore, pERC felt it would be reasonable that pembrolizumab be administered at 2 mg/kg up to a total dose of 200 mg, after which a dose cap of 200 mg should be used.